 Abuse and Neglect

-There are times that you might think or see someone abuse or neglect your loved one.
-Or your loved one has unexplained bruises or cuts.
+There are times when you might think you see or you actually do see someone abuse or neglect your loved one.
+Or you might find your loved one has unexplained injuries, like bruises or cuts.
 People with disabilities are at a higher risk for abuse as they cannot always fend for themselves.
-Below is some information on what abuse and neglect look like and behaviors you might see if your loved one has been abused.
+Below is some information on what abuse and neglect look like and some behaviors you might see if your loved one has been abused.

 From Special Needs Alliance